orangeflame/binance-fe-test/README.md

 You need to group the coins into serveral markets

 You should spend around half a day on this exercise.
-You can use JS or TypeScript and add at least one unit test for a component.
+You can use JS or TypeScript and add at least one e2e test for this component.